openshift-online/ocm-api-model/README.md

 //
 // The region attribute is mandatory when a cluster is created.
 //
-// The `aws.access_key_id`, `aws.secret_access_key` and `dns.base_domain`
+// The `aws.access_key_id`, `aws.secret_access_key`, and `dns.base_domain`
-// attributes are mandatory when creation a cluster with your own Amazon Web
+// attributes are mandatory when creating a cluster with your own Amazon Web
 // Services account.
 class Cluster {
  ...
 }
 ```

 Unlike Go the format of this documentation isn't plain text, but
 [Markdown](https://daringfireball.net/projects/markdown/syntax).

-Attributes of types, methods of resources and parameters of methods can all be
+Attributes of types, methods of resources, and parameters of methods can all be
-documented in a similar way, just placing documentation comment before the
+documented in a similar way, just placing a documentation comment before the
 definition of the item.
 For example, to document the `Search` parameter of the
 `List` method of the `Clusters` resource the following documentation comment
 could be used: